Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Method

 \subsection{Model}

 We propose a model, CST-MLP, that maps a white-point chromaticity $w_{xy}$ to a CST $T$.
 Following Karaimer and Brown~\cite{Hakki_CVPR18}, we use the setting of mapping white-balanced raw images into the XYZ canonical space, and assume the raw image $I_{raw}$ and ground-truth white point chromaticity $w = [r/g, b/g]$ are known.
 Following previous work~\cite{Hakki_CVPR18}, we use the ground-truth white point from the color chart white patch and compute the white-balanced raw image $I_{wb}$, by applying a diagonal correction~\cite{barron2015convolutional}.
-For our model, we convert the raw-space chromaticity $w$ to its xy-space counterpart $w_{xy}$ using the DNG~\cite{AdobeDNG} optimization procedure described in Supplementary Section~\ref{sec:cct_interpolation}.
+For our model, we convert the raw-space chromaticity $w$ to its xy-space counterpart $w_{xy}$ using the DNG~\cite{AdobeDNG} optimization procedure described in Supplementary \cref*{sec:cct_interpolation}.
+We note that this optimization is a fast, commonly implemented algorithm~\cite{Hakki_CVPR18} on modern phones and executes in an average of $250\ \mu s$ on an iPhone 16.

 CST-MLP is a small network with one hidden layer of 32 units that predicts the eight free entries of a \(3 \times 3\) CST matrix.
 Since the CST is defined only up to scale due to the angular-error loss, we fix the central element of the matrix to \(1\) to remove this ambiguity.
 The eight predicted values are then reshaped into the CST matrix.
-CST-MLP is constrained to predict linear color transformations to maintain compatibility with the DNG pipeline.
-Polynomial and root-polynomial variants are discussed in Supplementary Section~\ref{sec:polynomial_supp}.
+If invertibility is not a requirement, we also discuss predicting polynomial and root-polynomial mappings in~\cref{sec:results}.

 To train our method, we extract the mean color of the 24 patches in the raw image $P_{raw} \in \mathbb{R}^{24 \times 3}$ by averaging across an $11 \times 11$ pixel region per patch.
 We then apply a diagonal white balance to each patch using the white patch \( w \), resulting in white-balanced patches \( P_{\mathrm{wb}} \).
 For a given illumination, the model aims to predict a $3 \times 3$ CST that when applied to $P_{wb}$ minimizes the angular error between the corrected XYZ patches $P_c\in \mathbb{R}^{24\times 3}$ and the ground-truth XYZ $P_{gt}\in \mathbb{R}^{24\times 3}$.